The low-LET radiation contribution to the tumor dose in diffusing alpha-emitters radiation therapy: Single-source calculations

 The MC simulation included the source geometry and material to account for interactions of the beta electrons and photons with the source structure.
 The source was taken as a stainless steel cylinder, with an outer radius of 0.35~mm and 10~mm in length.
 The simulation also comprised an inner poly-propane cylinder with a radius of 0.2~mm, representing a central suture used clinically to deploy chains of stranded sources. $^{224}$Ra and its daughter atoms remaining on the source were assigned uniformly to the source wall, with no activity on the cylinder bases, as is the case for real Alpha DaRT sources.
 Note that according to the manufacturer, variations in the activity density across the wall are below $\sim10\%$.

 Figure \ref{fig:2D dose plot}a shows the results of the FLUKA calculation for the total asymptotic low-LET dose (electrons + photons) in the $rz$ plane of a realistic source with an initial $^{224}$Ra activity of 3~$\mu$Ci.
-Figure \ref{fig:2D dose plot}b shows the radial profiles of the alpha, beta and gamma/x-ray dose in the source mid-plane (the alpha dose was extracted directly from DART2D).
+Figure \ref{fig:2D dose plot}b shows the radial profiles of the asymptotic alpha, beta, and gamma/x-ray dose in the source mid-plane (the alpha dose was extracted directly from DART2D).
 The calculation was done for the high-spread scenario.
-The low-LET dose at the source surface is $>$100~Gy and is dominated by the beta contribution, as shown in figure \ref{fig:2D dose plot}b.
+The low-LET dose on the source surface is $>$100~Gy and is dominated by the beta contribution, as shown in figure \ref{fig:2D dose plot}b.
 Alpha particles are the main contributor to the dose below $\sim3$~mm, while the beta dose dominates at larger distances.
-(Note that the curves represent the physical dose, without accounting for relative biological effectiveness (RBE); for example, for an alpha-particle $RBE=5$, the equivalent alpha dose dominates up to $r\approx5$~mm.)
+Note that the alpha, beta, and gamma/x-ray curves represent the physical dose, without accounting for relative biological effectiveness (RBE).
+The RBE-weighted sum curve represents the total equivalent dose, accounting for an alpha-particle $RBE=5$ (as recommended by the MIRD 22 pamphlet \cite{MIRD_Pamphlet_22} for deterministic alpha-particle biological effects).
+The equivalent alpha dose is the dominant contributor up to $r\approx5$~mm.

 Figure \ref{fig:DifDose} shows a comparison between the full MC calculation for a realistic source with the diffusing atoms, and a line-source/no-diffusion approximation, calculated similarly to the point source in section \ref{sec:point source diffusing atoms}, where the line source is divided into point-like segments.
-The comparison is made for both the beta dose (a) and gamma/x-ray dose (b).
+The comparison is made for both the asymptotic beta dose (a) and gamma/x-ray dose (b).
 The doses were calculated for both the high- and low-spread scenarios.
 The comparison indicates a reasonable agreement between the line-source/no-diffusion approximation (which takes into account the correct $^{212}$Pb leakage probability) and the full MC calculation for $r\sim2-3$~mm, with better accuracy for the low-diffusion/high-leakage case.